Command Line Interfaces

 Notes

-During experiment runtimes, the task logic and the Virtual Reality world are resolved via the Unity game engine.
-This function itself does not resolve the task logic, it is only concerned with iterating over experiment states and controlling the Mesoscope-VR system.
+During the session’s runtime, the task logic and the Virtual Reality world are resolved by the Unity game engine.
+This function handles the data collection and the overall runtime management.

 - Parameters: